PENNDOT Pothole Hotline Number: "1-800-FIX ROAD"

-To preserve the integrity of the roadway and maintain safe driving conditions, swift action is necessary.
-But PENNDOT workers can't be everywhere at once.
-That's why PENNDOT needs the eyes of the motoring public to quickly identify and report the location of a pothole so the roadway can be repaired promptly.
+To preserve the integrity of the roadway and maintain safe driving conditions, PENNDOT needs the eyes of the motoring public to quickly identify and report the location of a pothole so the roadway can be repaired promptly.
+Customers can report potholes and other roadway concerns by calling 1-800-FIX-ROAD (1-800-349-7623) or by visiting customercare.penndot.gov.

 Callers should try to be as specific as possible in describing the location of a pothole.
 Helpful information includes the State Route and section number (found on small, white signs along roadways), the direction of travel (eastbound or westbound lane, etc.) and any other useful location information.